csc7/PP1_CI_TGC/README.md

 ___
 # 9 .
 Bugs

 The most common bugs through development were related to positioning of elements in the page.
-They were fixed by assigning proper values, most of them with the help of a temporaty background color for the element.
+They were fixed by assigning proper values, most of them with the help of a temporary background colour for the element.

 Then, many minor bugs were solved just by assigning the correct property or by trial and error.